-- 1. Bachelor's degree from a regionally accredited university - 2.
-Minimum GPA of 3.0 on a 4.00 scale - Successful completion of at least 15 semester credit hours of undergraduate criminal justice courses, including theory, research methods, and statistics or related degree
+1. Successful completion of at least 15 semester credit hours of undergraduate criminal justice courses, including theory, research methods, and statistics or related degree

 Provisional Admission

 Applicants who do not qualify for regular admission will be evaluated on a case by case basis.